 For the patients who do end up developing cirrhosis, their risk of getting a hepatocellular carcinoma goes up 20 fold.
 If any of these patients are also alcoholics than that risk is increased an additional 100 fold, and for that reason doctors have repeatedly urged people with hepatitis C to watch their alcohol intake.

 Liver Cirrhosis can lead to many other medical complications including:

-With the disease being asymptomatic, the cause of transmission remains unknown in a significant number of cases.
+With a lack of hepatitis C symptoms in most cases, the cause of transmission remains unknown in a significant number of cases.
 In the world today, the hepatitis C infection is spread primarily through: